Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Theoretical Analysis for Gaussians

-\textbf{1)} In Appendix \ref{sec: gauss and EOT}, we reveal the connection between arbitrary 2-dimensional Gaussian distribution and solution of entropic OT problem with specific transport cost, i.e., we prove our Lemma \ref{lemma-eot-gaussian}.
+\textbf{1)} In Appendix \ref{sec: gauss and EOT}, we reveal the connection between $2D$-dimensional Gaussian distribution and solution of entropic OT problem with specific transport cost, i.e., we prove our Theorem \ref{lemma-eot-gaussian}.

-\textbf{2)} In Appendix \ref{sec:IMF analysis}, we study the effect of IMF step on the current process.
-We show that after IMF, marginals remain the same, while the new correlation becomes close to the correlation of the static $\varepsilon_*$-EOT solution between marginals.
+\textbf{2)} In Appendix \ref{sec:IPF analysis}, we study the effect of IPF steps on the current process.
+We show that during these steps, the marginals become close to $p_0$ and $p_1$, and the optimality matrix does not change.
+We also prove that the spectral norms of the marginal matrices are bounded during the whole IPMF procedure.

-\textbf{3)} In Appendix \ref{sec:IPF analysis}, we study the effect of IPF steps on the current process.
-We show that during these steps, the marginals become close to $p_0$ and $p_1$, while the optimality value does not change.
+\textbf{3)} In Appendix \ref{sec: imf multi}, we study the effect of IMF step on the current process when $D>1$.
+We show that after a discrete IMF step, the distance between current optimality matrix and desired one can be bounded by the scaled previous distance.

+\textbf{4)} In Appendix \ref{sec:IMF analysis}, we study the effect of IMF step in a particular case $D=1$.
+We show that after IMF step (continuous or discrete with $N=1$), marginals remain the same, and the intermediate distribution becomes closer to the intermediate distribution of the static $\epsilon$-EOT solution between the marginals.